saurin16/PhiloAgents/README.md

 **PhiloAgents** is a simulation engine that brings history’s greatest philosophers to life using Large Language Models and agentic AI patterns.
 Built using **LangGraph**, **LangChain**, **FastAPI**, **Groq**, and **WebSockets**, it transforms static NPCs into dynamic, reasoning AI agents like Plato, Aristotle, and Turing.

-Created as part of a hands-on course in collaboration with **Decoding ML** and **The Neural Maze**, this project combines game development, LLM engineering, and agent simulation in a production-ready system.

 ---

 ## 🎮 What It Does